amitni1/Catastrophic-Forgetting-Reproduction/Docs/AI-Planning.md

    quadratic term for each.
 Since each term is quadratic, the sum is still a valid quadratic penalty.
 This is the form the paper describes.
 2. **Online EWC** — keep a single running Fisher that you fold each new task into.
-Cheaper in memory, but a genuinely different algorithm with different behavior.
+Cheaper in memory, but a genuinely different algorithm with different behavior (we unpack what it is, and why we don't adopt it here, in Q6).

 For a faithful reproduction, the separate-penalties form is the closer match.
-In our code we add one twist — averaging the per-task terms (dividing by the number of stored tasks) so the total constraint stays on a comparable scale as tasks pile up; Q7 explains why.
+In our code we add one twist — averaging the per-task terms (dividing by the number of stored tasks) so the total constraint stays on a comparable scale as tasks pile up; Q8 explains why.

 ```python
 def ewc_penalty_multi(model, ewc_tasks, normalize=True):